MeKo-Christian/go-fft/PLAN.md

 - [ ] Add optional eight-step variant for very large N
 - [ ] Precompute transpose index tables to avoid per-call overhead
 - [ ] Evaluate when to enable (based on N and cache size heuristics)

+### 4.8 Kernel Selection & Benchmark-Driven Tuning

+- [ ] Add plan-time heuristic to choose Stockham vs DIT (size + CPU features)
+- [ ] Add optional benchmark cache (persisted or in-memory) to inform selection
+- [ ] Provide override flag to force a kernel (for testing/profiling)
+- [ ] Record decision in Plan for visibility in benchmarks/logs

 ---